-Impairment arises when the carrying value of an asset or CGU exceeds its recoverable amount, which is the higher of its fair value less costs of disposal (FVLCOD) and its value in use (VIU).
-The FVLCOD calculation is based on the estimated price that would be received to sell as asset in an orderly transaction between market participants less incremental costs for disposing of the asset.
 The VIU calculation is based on a discounted cash flow model.
 The cash flows are derived from the Company's forecast for the next five years and do not include restructuring activities to which the Company is not yet committed to or significant future investments that will enhance the asset's performance of the CGU being tested.
 The recoverable amount is most sensitive to the discount rates, EBITDA and capital expenditure.
-Further details about the assumptions used are given in Note 14.
+Further details about the assumptions used are given in Note 15.